13 surprising ways you could be invalidating your car insurance

 It’s not just your windows you need to keep clean, your roof also needs to be clear of snow and debris – if it’s not, you could end up with a £60 fine and three penalty points.
 To keep your vehicle clean and tidy, you can try our recommended window cleaner vac from Amazon Automotive^

 5. Using your smartphone to pay at a drive-thru:

-- we all know using your mobile while driving is wrong, but you shouldn’t use it to pay at a drive-thru either – if you do, you could end up with six penalty points and a £1,000 fine (which is a high price to pay for fast food).
+- We all know using your mobile while driving is wrong, but you shouldn’t use it to pay at a drive-thru either – if you do, you could end up with six penalty points and a £1,000 fine (which is a high price to pay for fast food).

-6. Using your Apple watch:
+6. Using your smart watch:

-- this goes for any wearable smart device whilst you’re on the move and being caught carries a £200 fine and six penalty points.
+- This goes for any wearable smart device whilst you’re on the move and being caught carries a £200 fine and six penalty points.

 7. Texting while driving, even while stationary:

-- texting on your mobile even when you’re at a standstill such as at traffic lights, carries three penalty points and a £100 fine.
+- Texting on your mobile even when you’re at a standstill such as at traffic lights, carries three penalty points and a £100 fine.

 8. Inappropriate footwear:

-- wearing high heels, slippers, or going barefoot isn’t illegal but it could hamper any claims you make if you have an accident as it could be seen as hindering your ability to drive.
+- Wearing high heels, slippers, or going barefoot isn’t illegal but it could hamper any claims you make if you have an accident as it could be seen as hindering your ability to drive.